 Replacing the old, 105mm M68 rifled gun with the L44 120mm smoothbore cannon is probably the most visible and important part of the SLEP upgrades.
 The L44 is also known as the M256, the main gun on the M1 Abrams main battle tank that America uses today.
 It features greater range and penetrating power than the M68 it is replacing.

 The upgraded electric motors will allow crews to respond more quickly to enemies spotted on the battlefield than the old hydraulic motors.
 They also do their job more quietly, reducing the chances that the Pattons will be spotted as quickly in combat.

 Meanwhile, the new, 950-hp engines will allow the tanks to reach more places more quickly, giving commanders better tactical and strategic options on the battlefield.

 Finally, the sights on the tank are a leap forward for it, allowing crews to quickly and reliably engage targets with their larger cannon.

-Of course, this is still an old dog learning new tricks and M60s would struggle against the most modern tanks on the battlefield.
+The tanks featured in a Raytheon video about the SLEP also seem to feature armor upgrades, but Raytheon hasn’t commented on what new capabilities the armor gives.Of course, this is still an old dog learning new tricks and M60s would struggle against the most modern tanks on the battlefield.
 For Raytheon, it seems to be about giving customers who can’t afford new tanks an upgrade option rather than making the M60 a peer to Abrams, Leopard, or Armata tanks.

 For countries who field the M60 and aren’t yet ready for a tank acquisition program, the SLEP offers a chance to deter aggressive neighbors without breaking the bank.